bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ## Tata Nexon EV vs. Toyota Urban Cruiser Hyryder Hybrid: A Real-World Comparison

-To provide a more grounded perspective, let's look at a real-world comparison between the Tata Nexon EV and the Toyota Urban Cruiser Hyryder Hybrid—two popular models in India that represent the current state of EV and hybrid technology.
+To provide a more grounded perspective, let's look at a real-world comparison between the Tata Nexon EV and the Toyota Urban Cruiser Hyryder Hybrid - two popular models in India that represent the current state of EV and hybrid technology.

 ### Cost Comparison